devhausleipzigacademy/ccl-lessons/intro/computer.md

 - What are the differences between RAM and Hard Drives?
 - What is a **hardware driver**?
 - Which other computer components can you name?
+- What are the different methods that bytes can be send over a network?
 - Try to name as many different devices that are computers as possible.